nsavic89/ProCodeApp/README.md

 Compared with the similar tools available online, Procode integrates a <strong>machine learning</strong> technique to support its users coding the occupations.
 Over time, its training dataset will grow and improve the coding accuracy.

-The tool URL (from Jan 2020): www.pro-code.ch
+Available at URL (from Jan 2020): www.pro-code.ch